Table of Contents[Hide][Show]

 This problem indicates yeast contamination and not keeping equipment clean during the cheese-making process.
 Be sure to cover the cheese during the drying process to keep flies off.

 - The cheese may not contain enough acid – increase the acidity by allowing it to ripen for the correct amount of time and watch the temperature and be sure to add enough starter culture.

 Milk Won’t Coagulate

 - The milk is too cool or too warm – check your thermometer for accuracy.

 - Rennet is too old.
 Rennet tablets should be stored in the freezer for up to 3 years.
 Liquid rennet should be stored in the refrigerator for up to 1 year.
 If you started a batch of cheese and the milk will not coagulate, add more rennet.
 If the rennet is weak, be sure to add more than the recipe calls for.
-Click here for a quality rennet source.
+This is a vetted, quality rennet source.

 Gouda Cheese: Nutrient Dense Cheese of Choice